James M Anderson Center for Health Systems Excellence

 • Participants must have the authority in their organizations to form a project team and conduct tests of change on existing processes and/or develop and test new processes.

 Expert faculty members lead the course in understanding variation, appreciation of the system, theory of knowledge / action-learning and psychology / change management.
 Instructional methodologies include lectures, large- and small-group discussion, application exercises, project presentations, and interactive learning in the spirit of “all teach, all learn.”
-Class size is limited to 28 participants with a balance of professional roles to maximize the learning experience.
+Class size is limited with a balance of professional roles to maximize the learning experience.

 The $9,000 fee for the program will include:

-• All program materials, tools and The Improvement Guide textbook
+• All program materials, tools, and textbooks

-• Breakfast and lunch during each classroom session (if in person)
+• Breakfast and lunch during each classroom session (if in-person)

 The program fee does not include:

-• Your travel and lodging expenses (if sessions are in person)
+• Your travel and lodging expenses (if sessions are in- person)

 • Technology expenses such as Microsoft Office software (Apple software is incompatible with our templates), internet connection or telephone charges

-Apply Now for Our 2023-2024 Courses
+Apply Now for Our 2024-2025 Courses

 Photo

-Complete and submit an application form by September 5, 2023.
+Complete and submit an application form by May 27, 2024.
 Applications received after the deadline will be considered based on availability..

 The fee for the course is $9,000.